awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_lambda_ppe/Readme.md

 + **lambda-support** - Used to invoke Lamdba functions.

-This tutorial uses the Amazon Rekognition and Amazon S3 services.
-The **lambda-support** role has to have policies that enable it to invoke these services from a Lambda function.
+This tutorial uses the Amazon Rekognition, Amazon DynamoDB, Amazon SES, and Amazon S3 services.
+The **lambda-support** role has to have policies that enable it to invoke these services.

 #### To create an IAM role